brooklabteam/spillover-virulence/figure-3/within-host-scaling.md

+---
+title: "Within-Host Scaling "
+output: github_document
+---

 # Within-Host Scaling

-After deriving our equations for reservoir-host optimal virus growth rate \\(r^ *\\) and the equations for the spillover host virulence (\\(\alpha_S\\)), we next sought to use publicly-available allometric data to establish predictions of spillover host virulence for viruses derived from reservoir hosts of diverse mammalian orders.
+After deriving our equations for reservoir-host optimal virus growth rate ($r^ *$) and the equations for the spillover host virulence ($\alpha_S$), we next sought to use publicly-available allometric data to establish predictions of spillover host virulence for viruses derived from reservoir hosts of diverse mammalian orders.

 Since allometric scaling relationships with body mass are well-described in the literature ([Brown et al. 2004](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1890/03-9000), [DeLeo and Dobson 1996](https://www.nature.com/articles/379720a0)), we opted to scale three key within-host parameters to host body-mass and establish summary estimates by mammalian order.
 We chose the parameters of host natural mortality rate ($\mu$), tolerance of immunopathology ($T_w$), and the magnitude of the constitutive immune response ($g_0$) as parameters best-supported by publicly-available data.
 We additionally modeled tolerance of direct virus pathology for a human spillover host ($T_{vS}$), corresponding to phylogenetic distance between the reservoir host in question and humans.
 Because we opted to make predictions by mammalian order, we derived all parameter estimates using  [generalized additive models (GAMs)](https://researchportal.bath.ac.uk/en/publications/mgcv-mixed-gam-computation-vehicle-with-gcvaicreml-smoothness-est) fit to publicly-available life history data, incorporating a random effect of host order